The Philippines ICT Top 10 Predictions 2014: Mobility, Cloud, Big Data and Social Business Key to Robust ICT Spending

 IDC is the premier global provider of market intelligence, advisory services, and events for the information technology, telecommunications, and consumer technology markets.
 IDC helps IT professionals, business executives, and the investment community make fact-based decisions on technology purchases and business strategy.
 More than 1,000 IDC analysts provide global, regional, and local expertise on technology and industry opportunities and trends in over 110 countries.
 For more than 49 years, IDC has provided strategic insights to help our clients achieve their key business objectives.
 IDC is a subsidiary of IDG, the world's leading technology media, research, and events company.
 You can learn more about IDC by visiting www.idc.com.

-App stores, Broadband, Global IT and economic markets, Media tablets, Mobility, Networking and connectivity devices, Networking services, Smartphone, Social networking, Telecommunications, Wireless and mobile infrastructure, eCommerce
+App stores, Broadband, Global IT and economic markets, Internet of things, Media tablets, Mobility, Networking and connectivity devices, Networking services, Smartphone, Social networking, Telecommunications, Wireless and mobile infrastructure, eCommerce

 ContactFor more information, contact: